liborty/rstats/README.md

     OtherError(T)
 }
 ```
 Each of its enum variants also carries a generic payload `T`.
-Most commonly this will be simply a `&'static str` message giving more specific information, e.g.:
+Most commonly this will be simply a `&'static str` message giving more helpful explanation, e.g.:

 ```rust
 return Err(RError::ArithError("cholesky needs a positive definite matrix"));